Bionus/imgbrd-grabber/docs/docs/filename.md

 ```

 #### Spaces (bool)
-If the "replace spaces by underscores" setting is enabled globally, you can disable for a given token using this option.
+If the "replace spaces by underscores" setting is enabled globally, you can disable it for a given token using this option.

 Example:
 ```